All Products

 properties.put("secretKey", "{secretKey}");

-The Nacos SDK for Java can use encrypted configurations by using multiple access credentials, such as Security Token Service (STS) tokens and the Alibaba Cloud Resource Name (ARN) of a RAM role.
-For more information about the supported access credentials and client configuration methods, see Supported access credentials for configuration encryption of the Nacos SDK for Java.
+The Nacos SDK for Java supports multiple access credentials for encrypted configurations, such as Security Token Service (STS) tokens and the Alibaba Cloud Resource Name (ARN) of a RAM role.
+For more information about supported access credentials and client configuration methods, see Supported access credentials for configuration encryption.

-If your KMS is activated after March 31, 2022, and you want to release encrypted configurations in the SDK, add the following code:
+If you activated KMS after March 31, 2022, and want to publish encrypted configurations from the SDK, add the following code:

 properties.put("keyId", "{keyId}");

-Replace the serverAddr, ramRoleName, accessKey, secretKey, kmsEndpoint, dataId, group, and keyId parameters in the code with the actual service parameters.
+Replace the serverAddr, ramRoleName, accessKey, secretKey, kmsEndpoint, dataId, group, and keyId parameters in the code with your actual service parameters.

 Use the Spring Cloud Nacos Config framework